Radio Philippines Network: Benedicto ownership (1975–1986)

-RPN also aired anime programming (making them one of the first to do so in the country) and imported and syndicated programs from the United States.
-RPN is the first network to cover the Philippine Basketball Association games live in 1976, before the broadcasts moved on to BBC.
+RPN also aired anime and syndicated programs from the United States.
+RPN was the first network to cover the Philippine Basketball Association games live in 1975 (and 1977), before the broadcasts moved on to BBC in 1976.

-On January 15, 1980, RPN began to broadcast primetime programs through its new domestic satellite technology (DOMSAT) in which the 1980s logo resembles a satellite antenna.
-On May 18, 1982, Eat Bulaga! was also included to the list of the network's DOMSAT-simulcast programs.
+On January 15, 1980, RPN began to broadcast primetime programs through its new domestic satellite technology (DOMSAT), in which the 1980s logo resembles a satellite antenna.
+On May 18, 1982, Eat Bulaga! was also included in the list of the network's DOMSAT-simulcast programs.
 This made RPN the first national network to achieve nationwide program simulcasting via satellite in 24 TV stations across the Philippines.

-The network also became home to, from 1978 up to the early 1980s, the Super Sentai series (making it the first in the Philippines to do so, becoming a pioneer in broadcasting tokusatsu and sentai programs in the country in the process).
-These made it a reason for the network in 1982 to adopt The Leader as its official slogan, coupled with its Number 9 and the red corporate logos (the latter which is still the current logo of the network up to this day), due to its massive successes as the nation's number one network.
+The network also became home to, from 1978 up to the early 1980s, the Super Sentai series and tokusatsu programs.
+In 1982, the network adopted The Leader as its official slogan, coupled with its Number 9 and the red corporate logos (the latter of which is still the current logo of the network up to this day).
 In 1986, after the assumption of office of President Corazon Aquino, the government sequestered Radio Philippines Network for allegedly being part of the crony capitalism under the Marcos regime.
-By then, it was the leading network in the Philippines cornering the highest audience share in the entire country.
-During the live broadcast of Marcos' inauguration from the Malacañang Palace during the last day of the People Power Revolution, rebels shut down the RPN transmitter in Panay Avenue, and it resumed broadcasts again on March 3, 1986.
+During the live broadcast of Marcos' inauguration from the Malacañang Palace during the last day of the People Power Revolution, rebels shut down the RPN transmitter on Panay Avenue, and it resumed broadcasts again on March 3, 1986.